Danmark/HTSPProxy/README.md

 HTSPProxy
 =========

-A Proxy for HTSP
+A proxy for HTSP

-Documentation for the protocoll can be found at
+Documentation for the protocol can be found at
 * https://www.lonelycoder.com/redmine/projects/tvheadend/wiki/Htsp
 * https://www.lonelycoder.com/redmine/projects/tvheadend/wiki/Htsmsgbinary